 That was a bit of a headache to sort out.

-This is the document that kicks off the whole project.
-It’s written to explain why the project should happen and it summarises the problem that the project is going to solve.
+The project business case is the document that kicks off the whole project.
+It’s written to explain why the project should happen and it summarises the problem the project is going to solve.

-3. The Project Charter
+2. Project Charter

 You need this – it gives you the authority to act as project manager for the project.
 It’s your mandate to run the project and it’s the document that turns the project from an idea into an actual program of work, with allocated owners (and agreement on funding).
 Without it, your project doesn’t formally exist!

 Project charters can be short or substantive.
 I prefer to use a fully-rounded version that in our terminology we call a Project Initiation Document.
 It includes everything you need to know about what you’re starting with.

 Once you’ve got clarity on what the project is going to do, and the context in which it is going to operate, it’s time to move into the Planning phase.

 The Planning phase gives you two documents.
 The first is the project management plan.

 This is a huge document.
 In fact, it’s probably not one document (although I have bundled it together in the project management plan template you can find here).
 In the past I have always managed it as separate documents but together they form ‘The Plan’.